Regulations appear in two official publications: the Federal Register and the Code of Federal Regulations.

-Print: Eckstein Law Library, first floor.
-Call Number: KFW 2434.5.A37 (2013 & 2014 are on the shelves).
-The print version ceased publication after January 1, 2015 and is available online only, via the WI Legislative Reference Bureau website.
-There are no PDFs for Registers after 2014.
+Print: The print version ceased publication after January 1, 2015.
+Registers are available online via the WI Legislative Reference Bureau website.

 If you need a PDF for an older Wisconsin Administrative Register, these are available on the state website for Registers through 2014.
 You will see an opportunity to convert the HTML version to a PDF once you open a single Register.

 Wisconsin Administrative Code

 Example: Wis.
 Admin.
 Code ATCP § 11.06 (2016).
 ATCP refers to the Wisconsin Department of Agriculture, Trade and Consumer Protection, which is the Wisconsin agency responsible for the regulation.

 Wisconsin Legislative Reference Bureau website (current version, and older versions in the Archive)

 Print: Eckstein Law Library, first floor Ready Reference wall.
 Call Number: KFW 2434.5.A36a (current version)